Tiiiger/QPyTorch/README.md

   representable positive number rounded to the smallest rep positive number.
 Now we round to 0 or the smallest representable number based on which one is the nearest
-  - **Different Behavior**: To be consistent with PyTorch [Issue #17443](https://github.com/pytorch/pytorch/pull/17443), we round the nearest even now.
+  - **Different Behavior**: To be consistent with PyTorch [Issue #17443](https://github.com/pytorch/pytorch/pull/17443), we round to nearest even now.
   - We migrate to PyTorch 1.5.0.
 There are several changes in the C++ API of PyTorch.
   This new version is not backward-compatible with older PyTorch.
   - *Note*: if you are using CUDA 10.1, please install CUDA 10.1 Update 1 (or later version).
 There is a bug in